HarikaLakkoju/MediAlert/README.md

 ---

 ## 📩 SMS Notification Example
-This is an example of an SMS reminder that will be sent to the user:
+This is an example of an SMS reminder that will be sent to the user:<br>
 <img src="assets/sms.jpeg" alt="SMS Example" width="350" height="400">

 ## 📄 Swagger API Documentation